-- (3) Mr. Anderson's target cash bonus opportunity for fiscal 2012 pro-rated based on time served in fiscal 2012 was \$61,988. - (4) Mr. Lehman's target cash bonus opportunity for fiscal 2012 pro-rated based on time served in fiscal 2012 was \$37,500. - Corporate Performance Measures.
-For purposes of funding the Fiscal 2012 Bonus Plan, our board of directors selected bookings and adjusted operating income as the two corporate performance measures that best supported our annual operating plan and enhanced long-term value creation.
+- Corporate Performance Measures.
+For purposes of funding the Fiscal 2011 Bonus Plan, our board of directors selected bookings and adjusted operating income as the two corporate performance measures that best supported our annual operating plan and enhanced long-term value creation.
 We define bookings as non-cancellable orders received during the fiscal period.
 We define adjusted operating income as operating income exclusive of expense related to share-based compensation and expense related to the bonuses under this plan.
-Our executive officers were eligible for bonus payouts only to the extent, and in the amount, that we met or exceeded our bookings and adjusted operating income targets for fiscal 2012 as set forth in our annual operating plan.
-For fiscal 2012, the target levels for our bookings and adjusted operating income performance measures were set to be aggressive, yet achievable, with diligent effort during the year. - Fiscal 2012 Bonus Plan Decisions.
-Under the Fiscal 2012 Bonus Plan, we paid a quarterly cash bonus if bookings and adjusted operating income met or exceeded our operating plan.
-Even if we met or exceeded the applicable performance target, our compensation committee reserved the right to decrease the applicable quarterly target payment in its discretion.
+Our executive officers were eligible for bonus payouts only to the extent, and in the amount, that we exceeded our bookings and adjusted operating income targets for fiscal 2011 as set forth in our annual operating plan.
+Accordingly, for our executive officers to be eligible to receive bonus payouts at 100% of the target level, we would have to achieve 110% of the bookings and adjusted operating income targets set forth in our annual operating plan.
+In addition, to the extent that we exceeded 110% of our bookings and adjusted operating income targets for fiscal 2011, our executive officers would be eligible to receive additional annual cash bonus payouts based on a multiple of the payout at target level.
+For fiscal 2011, the target levels for our bookings and adjusted operating income performance measures were set to be aggressive, yet achievable, with diligent effort during the year. - Fiscal 2011 Bonus Plan Decisions.
+Under the Fiscal 2011 Bonus Plan, we paid a quarterly cash bonus if bookings and adjusted operating income exceed our operating plan by 10%.
+As the minimum performance would require exceeding our operating plan by 10%, we determined that this target would be sufficiently challenging yet achievable with strong performance.
+The quarterly cash bonus was an all or nothing bonus equal to 25% of the target cash bonus opportunity for each Named Executive Officer.
+During fiscal 2011, we achieved the quarterly targets of our corporate performance measures, and therefore, each Named Executive Officer received a quarterly cash bonus equal to 25% of his respective target cash bonus opportunity.